playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 This returns a `Future[WSResponse]` where the [Response](api/scala/play/api/libs/ws/WSResponse.html) contains the data returned from the server.

-WSRequest extends [`play.api.libs.ws.WSBodyWritables`](api/scala/play/api/libs/ws/WSBodyWritables.html), which contains type classes for converting body input into a `ByteString`.
-You can create your own type classes if you would like to post, patch or put a custom type into the request.
+Play WS comes with rich type support for bodies in the form of [`play.api.libs.ws.WSBodyWritables`](api/scala/play/api/libs/ws/WSBodyWritables.html), which contains type classes for converting input such as `JsValue` or `XML` in the body of a `WSRequest` into a `ByteString` or `Source[ByteString, _]`, and  [`play.api.libs.ws.WSBodyReadables`](api/scala/play/api/libs/ws/WSBodyReadables.html), which aggregates type classes that read the body of a `WSResponse` from a `ByteString` or `Source[ByteString, _]` and return the appropriate type, such as `JsValue` or XML.
+These type classes are automatically in scope when you import the ws package, but you can also specify them explicitly.

 ### Request with authentication